Swirrl/csvw-issues/issues/002-aligning-linked-data-and-annotated-table.md

 some RDF output with some provenance linked them, but instead would have one dataset, which was augmented with unified metadata.

-"But it's JSON-LD!"
-I hear you cry, "you can assign `@id`s to align them!".
-Lets try this and see what happens:

 # So what are the problems?